Who are we?

 Grey L. Pierce (they/them)

 Grey has lived in the Lansing area since 2004 and is the Assistant Director of MSU Usability/Accessibility Research and Consulting.
-They facilitate Lansing's Nonbinary Support Group, are on the Steering Committee of the Power of We Consortium, and are involved in a variety of campus and community groups focused on diversity, equity, and inclusion.
-Grey joined QM to make services for sexual assault survivors more queer- and trans-friendly, and they help lead QM's projects focused on public health crises and health care intake forms.
+They facilitate Lansing's Nonbinary Support Group, are an active member of the Capital Area Sexual Assault Response Team, help run Voting with Disabilities in Michigan, are the Chair of the Power of We Consortium, and are involved in a variety of other groups focused on diversity, equity, and inclusion.
+Grey helps lead QM's projects focused on public health crises and healthcare intake forms.
 They are passionate about issues related to LGBTQIA+ identities, disabilities, race, and sexual assault.
 Grey spends as much free time as possible appreciating live music.

 Patrick Munar Ancheta (he/him/his)